XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 ## Scope

-We do not intend this specification to dictate the file formats used by data acquisition systems during XAS experiments, although this may be a suitable format for that purpose.
+We do not intend this specification to dictate the file formats used by data acquisition systems during XAS experiments, although XDI may be suitable for that purpose.
 Any attempt to do so would be unreasonable due to the number of different data acquisition systems currently deployed at synchrotrons around the world, the variety of experiments performed at these installations, and the continuing